balancer/docs-v3/docs/partner-onboarding/balancer-v2/onboard-yb-token.md

 ## Token Whitelisting

-Whitelist your token by doing a Pull-Request [here](https://github.com/balancer/tokenlists) (Balancer contributors can assist)
+Whitelist your token by doing a Pull-Request [here](https://github.com/balancer/tokenlists).
+This is needed to fully enable trading of your token on our platform.

 1. Provide token images and store png files with the token address like `0xba100000625a3754423978a60c9317c58a424e3D.png`
 2. Update `tokenlists/balancer/tokens` and the corresponding network typescript file by adding your token address (